web3actions/tx/README.md

     rpc-node: ${{ secrets.RPC_NODE }}
     wallet-key: ${{ secrets.WALLET_KEY }}
     contract: "0x..."
-    # uint256,bytes must be the last two parameters
+    # uint256,bytes (representing the workflow run ID and the signature) must be the last two parameters
     function: "deposit(string,uint256,bytes)"
     # but you don't need to pass them to the function call manually.
 The tx action will do that automatically.
     inputs: '["${{ github.event.issue.node_id }}"]'